-The Eastern Band of Cherokee Indians, the North Carolina state government, and several nonprofit organizations are working to preserve and promote the rich cultural heritage of the Cherokee through a variety of programs and initiatives.
+The Eastern Band of Cherokee Indians, the North Carolina state government, and several nonprofit organizations are working to preserve and promote the Cherokee’s rich cultural heritage through various programs and initiatives.

 Eastern Band of Cherokee Nation